StarGeekSpaceNerd/StarGeek-s-ExifTool-notes/Exiftool Error Messages.md

 ## No writable tags set from ?
 This means exactly what it says.
 You are attempting to copy tags that do not exist in the source file.
 Use the command in [FAQ #3](https://exiftool.org/faq.html#Q3) to see what tags are actually available.

+## `Warning: Can't convert Canon:TimeZoneCity (not in PrintConv)`
+This warning pops up when the tag being written only accepts a limited number of options.
+Look up the tag under the appropriate [Tags Names sub page](https://exiftool.org/TagNames/) or in the [Tag Names PDF](https://exiftool.org/TagNames.pdf) to find the list of legal values for that tag.

 ## Warning: Unknown file type
 to do